What is Google 2-Step Verification (G2SV)?

 2-Step Verification Requirement

-After careful consideration and substantial discussion with campus technology advisory committees, the university requires all faculty, staff, students enroll in Google 2-Step Verification on their university account.
+The university requires all faculty, staff, students to enroll in Google 2-Step Verification on their university account.

 New faculty, staff, and students are required to enroll in Google 2-Step Verification within 30 days of account activation.
 This security measure brings us in line with many of our peer institutions.